 Hostels are the love of backpackers from a budget-friendly to a crazy environment.
-Like today I will be sharing my experience in Shiv Shakti Hostel in Rishikesh near Laxman Jhula.
+Today I will be sharing my experience in Shiv Shakti Hostel in Rishikesh near Laxman Jhula.

 This Hostel is about 290 m away from Laxman Jhula and about 2km away from Ram Jhula.
 Direction as it, folks coming from Laxman Jhula will find it on the left-hand side in a lane and opposite for the folks coming from Ram Jhula side.